-Natural family planning is sometimes used by to plan the size of their family without using contraceptives.
+Natural family planning is sometimes used to plan the size of a family without using contraceptives.
 The method is based on predicting the day in the menstrual cycle when ovulation takes place.
 Intercourse for that day and the following week carries a high risk of conception.

 There are several ways to calculate the time of ovulation.
 The basal body temperature method requires taking your temperature with a special thermometer every morning before getting out of bed.
 On the day of ovulation, your temperature will rise slightly and will remain elevated until you begin your next period.
 To avoid conception, abstain from intercourse during the first three full days after the temperature rise.